Who is this program for?

 How do I get into the ECT program?

 As an open-admissions institution, CCAC does not require any college entrance examinations, such as the SAT or ACT.
-For more information about applying to CCAC, visit the admissions webpage. send your final transcripts, including high school />GED and any college transcripts, to Deb Gabor at email@example.com.
+For more information about applying to CCAC, visit the admissions webpage. send your final transcripts, including high school, GED, and any college transcripts, to Don Breitbarth at firstname.lastname@example.org.

 To be accepted into this program as an IBEW journeyman (wireman), you will need to submit proof of completion of an IBEW apprenticeship program.
-For information on how to do this, contact Deb Gabor at firstname.lastname@example.org or 412.237.4615.
+For information on how to do this, contact Don Breitbarth at email@example.com or 412.237.4574.